Kongolo Bridge

 Kongolo Bridge is a cantilever rail and road bridge that crosses the Lualaba River.
-It was constructed by the Belgians in 1939, and was reconstructed in 1968 under the Mobutu regime by the German engineer Erich F. Weigl.
-It is located near the town of Kongolo.
+It was constructed by Belgians in 1939 and was reconstructed in 1968 under the Mobutu regime by the German engineer Erich F. Weigl.
+It is located north of the town of Kongolo.

 The width of the Lualaba river is about 440 m, while the main span of the bridge is 70 meters, and has a single 5-meter-wide lane for all traffic, including dual-gauge rails.